 No surprise either, then, that blue is the colour worn by images of the Virgin Mary, who is supposed to embody all of the qualities in that list.
 If you see a young woman in a blue dress in a work of art, the work may be utilising the purity associations of the Virgin Mary.

 Blue is the symbolic inverse of the reds, oranges and yellows, which indicate carnival and fun.
-Blue has many variations but tends towards sober and sombre.
+This cool colour has many variations but tends towards sober and sombre.
 Blue is also therefore associated with melancholy, loneliness, regret, saudade and related emotions.

 In music, ‘blue’ describes notes pitched a little lower to evoke those emotions.
 Billie Holiday’s Strange Fruit is a wonderful example of juxtaposition for devastating emotional effect: The colours described in the lyrics are bright and sunny.
 That helps the images of bodies hanging from trees to feel appropriately shocking.
 The images and the blue notes juxtapose against the romantic ‘pastoral scene of the gallant South’.